Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Abstract

 \section{Abstract}

 We obtain the Page curves of an eternal Reissner-Nordstr{\"o}m black hole in the presence of higher derivative terms in four dimensions.
-We consider the two cases: gravitational action with general ${\cal O}(R^2)$ terms plus Maxwell term and Einstein-Gauss-Bonnet gravity plus Maxwell term.
-In both the cases entanglement entropy of the Hawking radiation in the absence of island surface is increases linearly with time.
-After including contribution from the island surface, we find that after the Page time entanglement entropy of the Hawking radiation in both the cases reaches a constant value which is the twice of the Bekenstein-Hawking entropy of the black hole and we obtain the Page curves.
-Further we find that Page curves appear at later or earlier time when the Gauss-Bonnet coupling increases or decreases.
+We consider two cases: gravitational action with general ${\cal O}(R^2)$ terms plus Maxwell term and Einstein-Gauss-Bonnet gravity plus Maxwell term.
+In both the cases entanglement entropy of the Hawking radiation in the absence of island surface is increasing linearly with time.
+After including contribution from the island surface, we find that after the Page time, entanglement entropy of the Hawking radiation in both the cases reaches a constant value which is the twice of the Bekenstein-Hawking entropy of the black hole and we obtain the Page curves.
+We find that Page curves appear at later or earlier time when the Gauss-Bonnet coupling increases or decreases.
+Further, scrambling time of Reissner-Nordstr{\"o}m is increasing or decreasing depending upon whether the correction term (coming from ${\cal O}(R^2)$ terms in the gravitational action) is increasing or decreasing in the first case whereas scrambling time remains unaffected in the second case (Einstein-Gauss-Bonnet gravity case).
 As a consistency check, in the limit of vanishing GB coupling we obtain the Page curve of the Reissner-Nordstr{\"o}m black hole obtained in \cite{Island-RNBH}.